programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 5. Click on the **Administrative Roles** tab.
 Make sure nothing is checked.
 This account is for accessing the database only.
 6. Click on the **Schema Privileges** tab and click **Add Entry**
 7. In the **New Schema Privilege Definition** diablog box, click the **Selected schema:** radio button and select **newspaper_search_results**.
 8. Click all of the Object Rights: SELECT, INSERT, UPDATE, DELETE, EXECUTE, SHOW VIEW as per the image below.
+(This user will need to do many things later in the lesson so we are giving it many rights.)
 9. Click the **Apply** button.

 ![setting permissions for new account](http://jeffblackadar.ca/getting-started-with-mysql/getting-started-with-mysql-2.png "setting permissions for new account")